gregorwolf/sap-business-one-odata-cap/README.md

-# SAP Business One OData Service with CAP
+# SAP Business One Service Layer OData Service with CAP